TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

     ```

 >[!NOTE]
 > This approach is different from the Pythonic way to generate a JSON file.
 Because this approach is about algorithm design, it models how an algorithm can easily migrate data from one format/structure to another.
-If you know the Pythonic way feel free to implement it.
-However, software engineers should understand and be able to replicate data migration algoriythms.
+If you know the Pythonic way, feel free to implement it.
+However, software engineers should understand and be able to replicate data migration algorithms.

     ```bash
     code index.js